 Effective Kotlin Item 50: Eliminate obsolete object references

-Programmers that are used to languages with automatic memory management rarely think about freeing objects.
-In Java, for example, the Garbage Collector (GC) does all the job.
-Although forgetting about memory management often leads to memory leaks - unnecessary memory consumption - and in some cases to
+Programmers who are used to languages with automatic memory management rarely think about freeing objects.
+In Java, for example, the Garbage Collector (GC) does this job.
+However, forgetting about memory management often leads to memory leaks (unnecessary memory consumption) and in some cases to the

-Activity (a concept similar to a window in a desktop application) from any place, stores it in a top-level or companion object property:
+Activity (a concept similar to a window in a desktop application) is needed in many Android functionalities, they store it in a companion object or a top-level property for convenience:

-Holding a reference to an activity in a companion object does not let Garbage Collector release it as long as our application is running.
-Activities are heavy objects, and so it is a huge memory leak.
-There are some ways to improve it, but it is best not to hold such resources statically at all.
+Holding a reference to an activity in a companion object does not let the Garbage Collector release it if our application is running.
+Activities are heavy objects, so this is a huge memory leak.
+There are some ways to improve this situation, but it is best not to hold such resources statically at all.
 Manage dependencies properly instead of storing them statically.
-Also, notice that we might deal with a memory leak when we hold an object storing a reference to another one.
-Like in the example below, we hold a lambda function that captures a reference to the
+Also, notice that we might cause a memory leak when we hold an object that stores a reference to another one.
+In the example below, we hold a lambda function that captures a reference to the

 Can you spot a problem here?
 Take a minute to think about it.

-The problem is that when we pop, we just decrement size, but we don’t free an element on the array.
-Let’s say that we had 1000 elements on the stack, and we popped nearly all of them one after another until our size is 1.
-Now we can access only one element, and so we should hold only one element.
-Although our stack still holds 1000 elements and doesn't allow GC to destroy them.
-All those objects are wasting our memory.
+The problem is that when we pop, we just decrement the size of this stack, but we don’t free an element on the array.
+Let’s say that we have 1,000 elements on the stack and we pop nearly all of them, one after another, until the size of the stack is 1.
+Now, we can access only one element, and so we should hold only one element.
+However, our stack still holds 1,000 elements and doesn't allow the GC to destroy them.
+All these objects are wasting our memory.
 This is why they are called memory leaks.
-If this leaks accumulate, we might face an
+If these leaks accumulate, we might face an

 OutOfMemoryError.
 How can we fix this implementation?
 A very simple solution is to set